juergenschubert/docker-ubuntu-grafana-influxdb/Grafana dashboard/README.md

 Add a data source.
 Naming convention is essential
 Please choose InfluxDB - DDALERT for the first report.
+InfluxDB-DDSYSTEMCAPACITY for the Capacity one.
 ![Screen Shot 2021-04-29 at 08 24 53](https://user-images.githubusercontent.com/17120076/116510149-bfcef580-a8c4-11eb-975c-ae250b21674c.png)

 Search for Influxdb.